dotnet/roslyn/docs/contributing/ide_design_process.md

 ### Adding a proposal

-For a feature proposal to be reviewed a design proposal needs be appended to the github issue.
+For a feature proposal to be reviewed, a design proposal needs be appended to the GitHub issue.
 It should have the following information:

 - **Summary**: Brief summary of what this proposal is about.
 - **Background and Motivation**: What is the problem we are solving and in what context did you encounter it?